-You can now deploy Microsoft Dynamics 365 for Finance and Operations, Enterprise edition in the cloud or on-premises.
+You can now deploy Microsoft Dynamics 365 for Finance and Operations in the cloud or on-premises.
 Cloud deployments offer an ERP service that is fully managed by Microsoft, while on-premises deployments are deployed locally within a customer's data center.

 The following table provides a comparison of the capabilities provided by the two deployment options.

 Cloud deployments provide a cloud service that is easy to scale up or down as needed, as well as data centers that are fully managed by Microsoft.
 The time spent implementing Finance and Operations can be significantly shortened, fewer customizations may be required, and the costs of IT hardware and infrastructure are lower.

 Cloud deployments include high availability, disaster recovery, sandbox environments, and application lifecycle management combined with cloud-based systems of intelligence, infrastructure, compute, and database services in a single offering.
 When needed, data failover in the cloud, automated deployment and continuous updates, and elastic compute capacity are available.
 A cloud deployment also provides data aggregation, financial reporting, and intelligence.

 The cloud service provides customers with the greatest value, the broadest range of functionality, the best application lifecycle experience, the easiest and broadest integration with Microsoft Azure services, the best option for business insights and intelligence, and the most value for customers’ technology investments.